DefenderOfBasic/notebook/source/content/index.md

 - Used to be a software engineer in computer graphics / geospatial for 6 years (2018-2024)
 - Starting writing independently about memetics after working at a big social media company & understanding how politics & propaganda works
-- Have always been very interested in greater art & science
+- Have always been very interested in anything that unites art & science

-Currently
+- Have always been very good at translating between domains
+	- <span style='color:gray'>(a lot of my career has been acting as a dev rel or communicating across teams & orgs, like between engineers & sales people)</span>

+Currently trying to create the jobs that I want to exist, so that I can get paid doing them.

 ## About me